I Can’t Meditate

 Contemplation… coming into that sacred space with a question.
 We formulate the question, and we drop it into the Universal Internet and we go on about our practice.
 Be that a run, or time with our guitar, or we choose to sit in meditation and allow the answers to come.
-Whether you’re sitting in meditation, or doing an activity that allows you such focus you lose yourself in it, and become universally aligned…these are all meditative states.
 They might not come at that very moment.
 It may be hours later that you get that ah-ha or someone walks up and says the exact thing that you need to hear.

 Meet your observer.

 The observer is that part of you that is always watching… free from emotional attachment.
 Just observing.
-Through the eyes of the observer, you are given the opportunity to not only see with clarity how you are showing up, but also a glimpse at the motives and perspective of those that you are in opposition.
+Through the eyes of the observer, you have given the opportunity to not only see with clarity how you are showing up but also a glimpse at the motives and perspective of those that you are in opposition.

 The observer feels like three or four steps back.

 Watching your circumstance through the eyes of the observer… Recapitulation… feels like watching a movie.
 Your circumstance is observed as if it were outside of you.
 You don’t have a particular bias going in, you just follow along.
-You see the picture as a whole… and like a movie you see into the characters involved in your circumstance.
+You see the picture as a whole… and like a movie you see the characters involved in your circumstance.
 Like permeable gas, you can roam around the situation in search for that choice that will shift the outcome in a more favorable direction for everyone.
 Right?
-This is exactly what meditation can do for you in the present..in the now.

 Here is how we tweak ourselves.
 We observe how we show up and we adjust for a different outcome.